Privacy Notice for members of the Board of Governors

 - Statement to the electorate

-- Ballot details and results
+- Ballot details and results including numerical breakdown of the votes cast for each candidate

 From your Equality Monitoring Form: